 The PLC will solve the logic from left to right, top to bottom.
-The status of the memory from the previous rung, are available for the next rung to use.
-Using this understanding will help in program and troubleshooting your PLC program logic.
+The status of the memory from the previous rung is available for the next rung to use.
+Using this understanding will help in the program and troubleshooting your PLC program logic.

 If you have any questions or need further information please contact me.